 Updated May 2021.

 We're already lucky to have 39.5% of the world's websites powered by WordPress.
 And WordPress themes are big business, with many developers and companies launching new themes every day.
 But what do you look for?
-Here's a checklist for choosing a WordPress theme.
+Here's a checklist so you can pick a theme that addresses your technical and design needs.

 In working with quite a few of them, I have a checklist of things to look for before you purchase: